etpedror/D365Plugin/BasePlugin/BasePlugin/readme.txt

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-You can use this as a starting point when creating Microsoft Dynamics 365 plugins
+You can use this as a starting point when creating Microsoft Dynamics 365 plugins.